UND TRIO Programs History

 Nationally, throughout its forty-year history, the funding and policy development of TRIO Programs have grown substantially and the UND TRIO Programs have mirrored this growth, adding services and staff as funding increased.
 For many years, under the strong and conscientious leadership of Neil Reuter, UND TRIO Programs gained recognition locally, regionally and nationally for growth, stability and innovation.
 He was instrumental in forming support networks for the programs such as the TRIO Advisory Board and TRIO Alumni Society, which are comprised of university and community resource people and former TRIO Program participants who advocate at all levels for TRIO Programs.
 The current picture for UND TRIO Programs remains bright with continued direction and purpose supporting its development and stability.

-Now, in 2010, the five UND TRIO Programs are: Upward Bound, Student Support Services, Talent Search, the Educational Opportunity Center, and the McNair Post- Baccalaureate Program.
+Currently, the five UND TRIO Programs are: Upward Bound, Student Support Services, Talent Search, the Educational Opportunity Center, and the McNair Post- Baccalaureate Program.
 Each program has the same mission of advocating for equal educational access for low-income, first-generation college students, but serves different aged populations with a variety of service intensity.

 The Upward Bound Program is designed to generate in program participants the skills and motivation necessary to complete a program of secondary education and to enter and succeed in a program of secondary education.
 Intensive services are provided including a six week summer residential academic program for 65 participants.
 Program participants are students in grades 9-12 in targeted public high schools, who are first generation and low income, as well as demonstrating academic potential and in need of career guidance.